Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift: Principle

 The transverse temperature of the off-axis OM $+$ 2D MOT configuration is governed by the cooling length $l_{\rm c}$ and the output aperture diameter $d_{\rm a}$, which define a maximum collimation angle

-This collimation preferentially extracts atoms with lower transverse velocities.
+The transverse temperature and atomic flux depend on the aperture diameter $d_{\mathrm{a}}$, as the aperture provides transverse collimation by spatially selecting the sufficiently cooled, low-divergence portion of the atomic beam.
 The simulated flux and transverse temperature as functions of $d_{\rm a}$ are shown in Fig.~\ref{fig:On_Hole_Diameter}(a).
 For a fixed $l_{\rm c}$, decreasing $d_{\rm a}$ reduces the transverse temperature but also decreases atomic flux, illustrating a trade-off between flux and temperature.
 The numerical results agree well with the analytical relation of Eq.~\ref{eq:alpha}.

-The output aperture also serves to block near-resonant light from the cooling process.
+During the cooling process, near-resonant light is scattered in random directions.
+The output aperture constitutes the only optical path for this scattered light to escape the cooling cell.
+Consequently, reducing the aperture diameter decreases the leaked optical power and the resulting decoherence.
 The leaked power is quantified using ray-tracing simulations that treat both the atomic cloud and surrounding structures as secondary light sources.
+Details are provided in Appendix~\ref{app:simulation}.
 This leaked light drives spontaneous scattering that leads to decoherence, defined as loss of phase coherence in the atomic superposition state.
-The corresponding decoherence rate is estimated from the scattering rate in Eq.~\ref{eq:scattering_force}, assuming isotropic polarization.
-Fig.~\ref{fig:On_Hole_Diameter}(b) shows the simulated dependence of leaked optical power and decoherence rate on $d_{\rm a}$.
-Reducing $d_{\rm a}$ suppresses both quantities.
-A $0.8~\mathrm{mm}$ aperture isolates most stray light and fluorescence, limiting the decoherence rate to $5.34~\mathrm{s^{-1}}$ while maintaining a low transverse temperature of $62.8~\mu\mathrm{K}$ and a flux of $6.1\times10^9~\mathrm{atoms/s}$ at a mean velocity of $11.5~\mathrm{m/s}$ and a cooling length of $l_{\rm c}=50~\mathrm{mm}$.
+By assuming that each scattering event leads to decoherence, the decoherence rate is taken to be equal to the scattering rate in Eq.~\ref{eq:scattering_force}, with the leaked light assumed to be isotropically polarized.
+A more accurate estimation of scattering-induced decoherence would require a detailed quantum treatment of the scattering processes \cite{Moore2023}.
+Reducing $d_{\rm a}$ suppresses both quantities of light and decoherence.
+A $0.8~\mathrm{mm}$ aperture isolates most stray light and fluorescence, limiting the decoherence rate to $5.34~\mathrm{s^{-1}}$ while maintaining a low transverse temperature of $62.8~\mu\mathrm{K}$ and a flux of $6.1\times10^9~\mathrm{atoms/s}$ (calculated from Eq.~\ref{eq:alpha}), at a mean velocity of $11.5~\mathrm{m/s}$ and a cooling length of $l_{\rm c}=50~\mathrm{mm}$.
 In the meantime, the longitudinal temperature provided by the off-axis OM is simulated to be $650~\mu\mathrm{K}$.

-Overall, the model demonstrates that eliminating the unidirectional pushing beam and employing an off-axis moving-molasses geometry transforms the single-cell MOT from a heating-limited system into one that achieves complete three-dimensional cooling with tunable beam velocity and intrinsically low decoherence—establishing the physical foundation of our continuous cold-atom beam source.
+Overall, the model demonstrates that eliminating the unidirectional pushing beam and employing an off-axis moving-molasses geometry transforms the single-cell MOT from a heating-limited system into one that achieves complete three-dimensional cooling with tunable beam velocity and intrinsically low decoherence-establishing the physical foundation of our continuous cold-atom beam source.